 However, looking at WD’s current US pricing for the non-heatsink edition (UK pricing to be confirmed), it doesn’t look good.
 With the 250GB capacity starting at $80, the 500GB at $130 and the 1TB at $250, it’s dogged every step of the way by the ever-so-slightly cheaper Samsung 970 Evo, which at time of writing goes for $78, $128 and $248 respectively.
 And there’s still last year’s Black NVMe SSD to take into account as well, whose 500GB model is even cheaper at $120.

-The Black SN750 may well make more sense if prices ever dip below the 970 Evo in the coming months, but for now, the 970 Evo is still the NVMe drive to beat in our best SSD for gaming rankings.
+The Black SN750 may well make more sense if prices ever dip below the 970 Evo in the coming months, but for now, the 970 Evo is still the NVMe drive to beat.